jhpyle/docassemble/_docs/functions.md

 * `password`: if provided, the [PDF] file will be protected.
 See the documentation for the [`password`] document modifier.

+## <a name="overlay_pdf"></a>overlay_pdf()

+The `overlay_pdf()` function overlays a single page from a PDF file on top of the pages of another PDF file.

+It has two mandatory parameters: a main document, and an overlay document.
+The parameters can be [`DAFileCollection`], [`DAFileList`], or [`DAFile`] objects.
+They can also be file paths for files on the file system.

+The function returns a [`DAFile`] containing a PDF file where the first page of the overlay document has been superimposed on top of the main document.

+{% include demo-side-by-side.html demo="overlay-pdf" %}

+The `overlay_pdf()` function accepts several optional keyword parameters.
+If you only want to overlay on top of some of the pages of the main document, you can indicate a `first_page` and/or a `last_page`, which will instruct `overlay_pdf()` to start at a given page number and/or end at a given page number.
+By default, `overlay_pdf()` starts on the first page and ends on the last page.
+If you only want to overlay over even-numbered pages, set `only` to `'even'`.
+If you only want to overlay over odd-numbered pages, set `only` to `'odd'`.

+If your document containing the logo has more than one page, you can specify which page to use by setting `logo_page` to the page number of the page you want to use.

 ## <a name="zip_file"></a>zip_file()

 The `zip_file()` function is like the [`pdf_concatenate()`] function,